 My favourite: practise Abhyanga.
-Warm up some good quality organic oil and give your self a massage Everyday.
-Yes, this is a daily ayurvedic practise which not only gives us beautiful skin but also calms down Vata.
+Warm-up some good quality organic oil and give yourself a massage every day.
+Yes, this is a daily ayurvedic practice which not only gives us beautiful skin but also calms down Vata.
 Traditionally sesame oil is used as it is warming and a little heavy.
 But if that is too much any vegetable oil will do.
 Have a warm shower after to wash off the oil.

-Practise yoga, go for walks (but wear a hat), dance, do some Chi Kung.
+Practice yoga, go for walks (but wear a hat), dance, and do some Chi Kung.

 Take time to breathe every single day.
-Start the day with a few rounds conscious full breath.
+Start the day with a few rounds of conscious full breaths.
 Inhale and exhale.